pdjr-signalk/pdjr-skplugin-renotifier/README.md

 transfer agent like those offered by Gmail.
 The __ssmtp__ documentation provides detailed instructions on how to set this up.

+You should edit the email script file so that the FROM variable sets an appropriate sender email address.

 ### null